aral/ar.al-site/content/2019/05/02/slavery-2.0-and-how-to-avoid-it-a-practical-guide-for-cyborgs/index.md

 The corporation is political.
 It must continue to survive, grow, and thrive.
 It cannot be hindered by regulations.
 So it must influence political discourse.
 Thankfully, everyone who is a politician today was also assigned the same device you were at birth.
 So the corporation owns their digital proxies too.
 This makes it much easier for the corporation to get its way.

 All this said, the corporation is not omniscient.
 It can still make mistakes.
-It might infer incorrectly – based on your thoughts, words, and actions – that you are terrorist when you are not.
+It might infer incorrectly – based on your thoughts, words, and actions – that you are a terrorist when you are not.
 When the corporation gets it right, your digital proxy is an invaluable tool for manipulating your behaviour.
 When it gets it wrong, it might get you sent to prison.
 Either way, you lose.

 Sounds like a cyberpunk science-fiction dystopia, doesn’t it?